jflavio11/Robotics2017-2/README.md

 # Robotics 2017 - 02
 ---
-## Repository with example files made on Matlab for Robotics class in Usil- Lima, Perú
+## Repository with example files made on Matlab for Robotics class in Usil - Lima, Perú

 This project's going to be updated in next few days...